WangXuan95/UH-JLS/README.md

 JPEG-LS has two generations:

 - JPEG-LS baseline (ITU-T T.87): JPEG-LS refers to the JPEG-LS baseline by default. **This repo implements the encoder of JPEG-LS baseline**.
-If you are interested in the software code of JPEG-LS baseline encoder, see https://github.com/WangXuan95/JPEG-LS (C language)
+If you are interested in the software code of JPEG-LS baseline encoder, see https://github.com/WangXuan95/ImCvt (C++ language)
 - JPEG-LS extension (ITU-T T.870): Its compression ratio is higher than JPEG-LS baseline, but it is very rarely (even no code can be found online). **This repo is not about JPEG-LS extension**.
-However, I have a C implemented of JPEG-LS extension, see https://github.com/WangXuan95/JPEG-LS_extension